PNdlovu/WriteCareNotes/AUDIT_REPORT.md

 #### Article 25: Data Protection by Design and by Default
 - **Privacy by Design:** ✅ Embedded in system architecture
 - **Data Minimization:** ✅ Only necessary data collected and processed
-- **Purpose Limitation:** ✅ Data used only for stated healthcare purposes
+- **Purpose Limitation:** ✅ Data used only for stated care purposes
 - **Storage Limitation:** ✅ Automated data retention and deletion policies

 #### Article 32: Security of Processing